Primary treatment

 Text

 Primary treatment is provided as soon as possible following an injury.
-The primary practitioner is usually the first care provider to see an injured worker after an incident.
+The primary practitioner is usually the first care provider to see a worker after an incident.
 This is generally a family doctor or general practitioner, a chiropractor, dentist, optometrist or physiotherapist.

-A primary practitioner assesses an injured worker and develops a management plan that may include:
+A primary practitioner assesses a worker and develops a management plan that may include:

 • Diagnostic investigation.